-Venezuela’s economic freedom score is 36.3, making its economy the 175th freest in the 2014 Index.
-Its score is essentially unchanged from last year, with gains in trade freedom, monetary freedom, and the control of government spending offset by declines in freedom from corruption, business freedom, labor freedom, and fiscal freedom.
-Venezuela is ranked 28th out of 29 countries in the South and Central America/Caribbean region, and its overall score is far below the world and regional averages.
+Venezuela’s economic freedom score is 24.7, making its economy the 177th freest in the 2021 Index.
+Its overall score has decreased by 0.5 point, primarily because of a decline in the score for government spending.
+Venezuela is ranked last among 32 countries in the Americas region, and its overall score is well below the regional and world averages.

 The top individual income and corporate tax rates are 34 percent.
-Other taxes include a value-added tax (VAT).
-The overall tax burden amounts to 12.5 percent of the domestic economy.
+Other taxes include a value-added tax.
+The overall tax burden equals 24.0 percent of total domestic income.
 Government spending has amounted to 35.8 percent of total output (GDP) over the past three years, and budget deficits have averaged 19.3 percent of GDP.
 Public debt is equivalent to 232.8 percent of GDP.

 The entry costs of starting a business have declined somewhat but remain very high.
 Venezuela’s socialist policies and practices have all but eliminated any labor freedom.
 The hyperinflation that began in 2017 forced the government, amid falling revenues from oil and a seven-year real economic contraction of over 80 percent, to expand already extensive price controls in 2020.